-Key Outcomes for each actor Key Interventions Core AoGD Indicators for all Community based child protection mechanism to prevent violence against children, child trafficking and child labour Legal literacy and access to entitlement for girls Safer cities and villages for girls and young women Psychosocial support Functional linkages with government sponsored child protection programs and mechanisms at all levels (e.g., ICPS) 1. % of children who report incidents of violence, abuse, exploitation and neglect within 12 months of program implementation 2. % of CAY who report that they are confident to report a protection violation to a reporting structure 3. # and % of CAY that report changes to their wellbeing as a result of structured psychosocial support 4.4.4.b Girls are prevented from Child and Early Marriage Evidence generation on child marriage vulnerability Rewards, recognition and incentives towards behavioral insights for ending child marriage Effective response mechanism for implementation of child marriage law at community, panchayat and higher levels Registration of child births Community sensitisation engagement to change social norms, attitudes and practices on child marriage 1.% of girls and women aged 15 - 24 years who were married before the age of 18 years their families and Ending sex selective abortions through implementation of PCPNDT Act Girls and young women aspire for leadership and positions of authority in their family and community Techno enabled solutions to empower girls (Digital Mitras) Evidenced based advocacy for strengthening implementation of govt. flagship schemes (Beti Bachao Beti Padhao) 1.% of young people who demonstrate empowerment
+Key Outcomes for each actor Key interventions Core AoGD Indicators 4.4.4.a Protection safety net for for all children and youth 1.
+Community based child protection mechanism to prevent violence against children from abuse (inclusive of cyberspace and gender diversity), trafficking and labour.
+2. Legal literacy and access to entitlement for girls and young women 3.
+Safer cities, villages and cyberspace for girls and young women 4.
+Functional linkages with government sponsored child protection programs and mechanisms at all levels (e.g., Mission Vatsalya) 5.
+Girls' and young women empowerment (Digital Mitras) leveraging technology and social media 1. % of children who report incidents of violence, abuse, exploitation and neglect within 12 months of program implementation 2. % of CAY who report that they are confident to report a protection violation to a reporting structure 3. # and % of CAY that report changes to their wellbeing as a result of structured psychosocial support 4.4.4.b Girls are prevented from Child and Early Marriage 1.
+Girls' and young women empowerment (Digital Mitras) leveraging technology and social media 2.
+Rewards, recognition and incentives towards behavioral insights for ending child marriage 3.
+Community sensitisation engagement to change social norms, attitudes and practices on child marriage through mass awareness campaign, rally, social media platform 4.
+Create enabling environment for improved condition and position of girls and young women.
+1. % of girls and women aged 15 - 24 years who were married before the age of 18 years 4.4.4.c Girls get equal in their families and communities 1.
+Ending sex selective abortions through implementation of PCPNDT Act 2.
+Girls and young women aspire for leadership and positions of authority in their family and community 3.
+Techno enabled solutions to empower girls (Digital Mitras) 4.
+Evidenced based advocacy for strengthening implementation of govt. flagship schemes (Beti Bachao Beti Padhao) 1. % of young people who demonstrate empowerment

-Programme 5: Nutrition and Early Childhood Development (AoGD: Early Childhood Development)
+Programme 5: Maternal, Child Health, Nutrition and Early Childhood Development (AoGD: Early Childhood Development)

-Objective: To ensure all infants, children, adolescents and mothers from disadvantaged families have access to age appropriate nutrition services, and nurturing child care practices for early childhood development.
+Objective: To ensure all infants, children, adolescents and mothers from disadvantaged families have improved access to age appropriate nutrition services, quality health care services provided by the government and nurturing child care practices for early childhood development.

 Theory of Change: Children, adolescent girls and young women will be empowered to realise their right to nutrition and food by strengthening the systems, changing behaviours and practices of a range of stakeholders to improve their quality of food and feeding practices thereby preventing malnutrition.
 The programme components will include integrated nutrition and early childhood development programming during the first 1,000 days to ensure that children can reach their full potential.
 The problem of anaemia in adolescent girls, pregnant and lactating mothers will be addressed through improved programme uptake and coverage of the government sponsored weekly iron folic acid supplementation programme (Anaemia Mukt Bharat).
 Since positive nutrition outcomes are dependent on WASH outcomes a clean and hygienic environment for children will be ensured through WASH education and improved access to quality WASH facilities.
-Evidence based influencing programmes will focus on strengthening existing government programmes
+In addition, the programme will focus on strengthening maternal and child health services.
+Evidence based influencing programmes will focus on strengthening existing government programmes.

+Primary Impact Groups:

-Pic grammes.
-Pri mary Impact Groups: Sub-impact areas covered: 1.
-Girls and boys (0-6 years), - 2.
-Adolescent girls (10-18 Years) Prevention of malnutrition
+- 1. Girls and boys (0-6 years),

+- 2. Adolescent girls (10-18 Years)

-3. Pregnant wor men and lact ating mother s (19-24 Years)
+- 3. Pregnant women and lactating mothers (19-24 Years)